Codecademy/docs/content/swiftui/concepts/notifications/notifications.md

 SwiftUI provides several types of notifications that we can use to enhance the user experience.
 We can use modifiers and view modifiers to create and disply notifications as part of the interface.

-If in Swift (using NotificationCenter) notifications are primarly a mechanism for communication between different app components, in SwiftUI notifications are visual elements used to present information or gather inputs from the user.
+In Swift (using NotificationCenter) notifications are primarly a mechanism for communication between different app components.
+They are also visual elements used to present information or gather inputs from the user.

-The two concepts are related and they both involve some form of communication or interaction, but they serve different purposes and are implemented differently inthe respective frameworks.
+The two concepts are related and they both involve some form of communication or interaction, but they serve different purposes and are implemented differently in the respective frameworks.

-Next, we are going to explore some of the SwiftUI Notifications types, scenarios where they are useful, and how to implement them.
+## Types of SwiftUI Notifications

 ## 1. Alerts
 An alert is a notification that presents a message or a set of options to the user.
 It's commonly used to display critical information or to prompt the user for a decision.